The Cassie Clare Issue

 Cassandra’s scandals go further than just fanfiction plagiarism, though.
 There’s the infamous LaptopGate incident, where an alleged ten thousand dollars was donated to Cassandra and peers with the intention of it going to charity, though it was never clear just how much money Cassandra received or how much of it actually went to the hospital it was meant for.
 But Cassie is most notorious not for (maybe) scamming a couple thousand dollars from her fanbase, but for being a cyberbully.

 As a Big Name Fan, Cassandra had the power to send hundreds, if not thousands of people to harass her detractors with all kinds of bullying and threats.
-She even got as far as to dox some of the people accusing her of plagiarism, got lawyers to threaten people into deleting their criticisms, called the parents of a 13-years-old girl to get her to stop posting on LiveJournal, and falsely accused a critic of hacking to try and get her expelled from her university.
+She even got as far as to dox some of the people accusing her of plagiarism, got lawyers to threaten people into deleting their criticisms, and falsely accused a critic of hacking to try and get her expelled from her university.

 In 2006, Cassandra deleted all of her fanfiction from the Internet in preparation for her professional debut.
 The next year she published the first book of the “The Mortal Instruments” series (no, not the incest fanfiction, the YA novels).